SyncfusionExamples/fit-the-column-width-and-row-height-based-on-content-size/README.md

-# Fit the column width and row height based on content size
+# Fit the Column Width and Row Height Based on Content Size

 This example demonstrates how to adjust the columns and rows based on content size in [WPF GridControl](https://help.syncfusion.com/wpf/gridcontrol/overview).